achrafbenyounes/sql-copilot/README.md

 # SQL Copilot 🤖

 **SQL Copilot** is an intelligent assistant that generates SQL queries from natural language questions and visualizes the results automatically.
-Built with Python, Streamlit, and OpenAI’s GPT, this project demonstrates the power of **Generative AI applied to Data**.
+Built with Python, Streamlit, and Claude Sonnet, this project demonstrates the power of **Generative AI applied to Data**.

 ---